 - The outflow fraction at 1 sec is the parameter used to assess the adequacy of outflow.
 The limb is then placed in a dependent position to assess the venous filling.
 The rate of filling determines the severity of reflux.

 - The venous filling index is calculated by measuring 90% of the venous volume and dividing by the time needed to achieve this.
-Normal venous filling index is < 2 ml/sec while 4-7ml/sec correlates with the severity of CVI.
+A normal venous filling index is < 2 ml/sec while 4-7ml/sec correlates with the severity of CVI.

 - This test has a sensitivity of 70-80% and a predictive value of 99%.

-- The ability of calf muscle pump to eject blood is measured by a single and 10 repetitive contractions during toe raises.
+- The ability of the calf muscle pump to eject blood is measured by a single and 10 repetitive contractions during toe raise.

-- The volume of blood ejected with one tiptoe manoeuvre divided by the venous volume is called ejection fraction.
+- The volume of blood ejected with one tiptoe maneuver divided by the venous volume is called ejection fraction.

-- Complications of CVI like ulceration corelate with the severity of reflux assessed with the venous filling index and ejection capacity.
+- Complications of CVI like ulceration correlate with the severity of reflux assessed with the venous filling index and ejection capacity.